-Winner of the second annual Henrietta Lacks Memorial Award 2012
+Winner of the third annual Henrietta Lacks Memorial Award 2013

 Moveable Feast is one of over a dozen established community-university collaborations from across the city nominated for the award.
 Founded in 1989, Moveable Feast puts nutritious food on the table for people in Maryland with AIDS, breast cancer and other severe illnesses.
 Moveable Feast was nominated by Hopkins based bike team Fierce Chicks Rock.
 Fierce Chicks Rock and Moveable Feast have an eight year history of successful collaboration, which has resulted in significant funding for Moveable Feast’s food and nutrition services and a better continuum of care, namely for HIV/AIDS patients transitioning to outpatient care.

 Winner of the inaugural Henrietta Lacks Memorial Award 2011

 Newborn Holistic Ministries is one of nearly two dozen established community-university collaborations from across the city nominated for the inaugural Henrietta Lacks Memorial Award.
 Named in honor of Henrietta Lacks, the $15,000 award recognizes and supports Baltimore community organizations that are collaborating with Johns Hopkins University to improve the health and well-being of the city of Baltimore.

 Inaugural Herietta Lacks Memorial Award Winner Honored, October 14 - 20, 2011 issue, The Baltimore Times